 Prewriting and Generating Ideas

 Prewriting refers to tasks you should complete before you start writing your paragraphs.

 A number of prewriting techniques can help you explore a broad subject or topic, generate ideas about it, and start gathering and organizing your thoughts.

 These prewriting techniques can be adapted to generate ideas for any topic, for any purpose, and for any audience.

-Each of the following prewriting techniques help you generate ideas.
+Each of the prewriting techniques listed below can help you generate ideas.
 They may be more or less useful depending on the situation.